madheshvaran/BIO310/README.md

-# BIO310
+# BIO310 Assignment
-Repository for Biostatistics (BIO310) Assignment
+Repository for Biostatistics (BIO310) Assignment.
+The raw data, results and the codes are provided in the repository.
+The results are repoducible and can be donw using the raw data and the R code.